 Food For Thought

 I just want to plant some seeds here to help you think about where you may be wasting time without even realizing it.
 Time is always precious.
-When we are stressed and worried about all we have to do, we won’t be available for that opportunity to connect with our husband or our kids.
+When we are stressed and worried about all we have to do, we won’t be available for that opportunity to connect with our partner or our kids.
 We will miss the beauty of the present moment.

 I want you to take just one action today to become more deliberate in how you spend your time.
 Choose just one thing from the list of “time makers” and implement it today.
 Commit to it and see the difference it makes.